 \section{Abstract}

-\textbf{Simulating society with large language models (LLMs), we argue, requires more than generating plausible behavior—it demands cognitively grounded reasoning that is structured, revisable, and traceable.} LLM-based agents are increasingly used to emulate individual and group behavior—primarily through prompting and supervised fine-tuning.
-Yet they often lack internal coherence, causal reasoning, and belief traceability—making them unreliable for analyzing how people reason, deliberate, or respond to interventions.
+\textbf{Simulating society with large language models (LLMs), we argue, requires more than generating plausible behavior; it demands cognitively grounded reasoning that is structured, revisable, and traceable.} LLM-based agents are increasingly used to simulate individual and group behavior, primarily through prompting and supervised fine-tuning.
+Yet current simulations remain grounded in a behaviorist \textit{“demographics in, behavior out”} paradigm, focusing on surface-level plausibility.
+As a result, they often lack internal coherence, causal reasoning, and belief traceability—making them unreliable for modeling how people reason, deliberate, and respond to interventions.

 To address this, we present a \textbf{conceptual modeling paradigm}, \textbf{Generative Minds (GenMinds)}, which draws from cognitive science to support structured belief representations in generative agents.
 To evaluate such agents, we introduce the \textbf{RECAP} (\textit{REconstructing CAusal Paths}) framework, a benchmark designed to assess reasoning fidelity via causal traceability, demographic grounding, and intervention consistency.
 These contributions advance a broader shift: from surface-level mimicry to generative agents that simulate thought—not just language—for social simulations.